Article: Meet the Maker: Sow Song

 Tia has always been creative and felt called to work with her hands.
 Before diving into jewellery, she was working as a florist, creating bridal bouquets and arrangements for weddings.
 Her approach was always thoughtful toward the planet, working with local farmers and bringing in seasonal florals whenever possible.
 However, the waste within the industry was something that nagged at her subconscious.
 Playing with other mediums is something she’s always been open too, and there was a silversmithing course that caught her eye.
 There were no thoughts in her mind that this could be a career path further down the line.
 But during that course, Tia fell in love with the idea of keepsakes.
 The beauty of jewellery, the timelessness of it, how it holds stories, the romance and the history.

 She spent years apprenticing after that.
 She found a variety of mentors on Vancouver Island who helped her learn the basics of the craft, learning how to make custom pieces, and the business side of this highly specialized trade that’s slowly disappearing.
-Many goldsmiths are men in their 70’s.
+Many goldsmiths are slowly aging out of the profession, taking the tricks of the trade with them.

 “I love romance, I love history, I love love stories.
 I love love letters, all these things that are so me, that's just the way I’ve always been and then I just pursued playing around with jewelry”.